spew8712/jpegview/README.md

 Windows XP SP2 or later is needed to run the 32 bit version.

 64 bit Windows 7 or later is needed to run the 64 bit version.
+Mod only tested for >= Win 7 64 bit.

 ## What's New